Windy days on the water can be thrilling and challenging for both the experienced SUPer and the beginner.

 SUPing on a windy day means you must paddle against the wind and waves to make the experience enjoyable.
 So, you must choose a board to help you do this.

 Luckily for us, there are boards designed specifically for these types of conditions!

-This section will discuss how boards differ depending on the type of conditions and what might work best for your needs.
+This section will discuss how boards differ depending on the conditions and what might work best for your needs.

 If you find yourself wanting to SUP on one of these windy days, here’s what you need to know about choosing the right board,